silky/silky.github.com/src/posts/died-todo-list.md

 I think there's a few ways to think about this:

-1. The optimisic view: Amazing that I be lucky enough to have things I intend to do and look forward to!
+1. The optimisic view: Amazing that I am lucky enough to have things I intend to do and look forward to!
 2. The pessimistic view: Sad that I had goals that I was never able to achieve!